netarc/SIMComModem/README.md

 Using the SIMComModem library
 =========================

-You will need to include the libaries main header and create a global instance of the modem interface class using the following code:
+You will need to include the libaries main header to gives access to the SIMComModem object using the following code:

 ```
 #include "SIMComModem.h"

-SIMComModem modem;
 ```

 Then simply start the modem and point it to the correct APN which is typically done in the microcontroller startup phase using the following code: